Live Seminar Series

 By the end of the seminar series, participants will be able to:

-- Describe how the “intrapsychic no” is a significant developmental achievement.
+- Describe one way in which the relationship ideal is a significant developmental achievement.

 Seminar Leaders